 For those 10 percent of potential employees who have no or a severely broken moral compass, Don’t let them in!
 Conduct proper due diligence and pre-hiring procedures before extending offers of employment and don’t be pressured into taking short cuts during the hiring process.

-To help combat the 80 percent of employees from misappropriating assets, corruption, and financial statement fraud make sure you have a strong control environment (tone-from-the-top/in-the-middle that resonates) and properly designed internal controls.
+To help combat the 80 percent of employees from misappropriating assets, corruption, and financial statement fraud, make sure you have a strong control environment (tone-from-the-top/in-the-middle that resonates) and adequately designed internal controls.

 Detective controls, such as timely account reconciliations and properly designed data analytics help identify “red flags or instances of fraud after it occurs.

 Does your organization have a strong internal control environment?

 The following controls would be indicators that you might.
 Still, I would recommend an independent review by outside professionals at least bi-annually, or sooner if there have been significant changes.

 Monitoring of expenses and purchases.
 The company has a process to monitor and approve expenses and at least two levels of approval for certain expenses or purchases over a set threshold.

 Limited access to cash, inventory, and financial systems.
 Restricting access to cash, inventory, and accounting systems can prevent theft, bribery, and financial statement manipulation.